aidenhuynh/Epic_CSA/_posts/tangibles/2024-04-01-dynamic_sass_test.md

 </table>
 ```

-Now for the scss code: This works the same as regular css in which you can choose to style elements based on their type or a "class."
+Now for the scss code: This works the same as regular css in which you can choose to style elements based on their type or a "class name"

 For example, consider the following code in a .scss file: